auerbachsd/NLSeer/README.md

 # Nuclear Localization Signal (NLS) Prediction Project

-The purpose of the project is to build a prediction tool that estimates the possibility of nuclear localization signals inside a protein's sequence while also taking into account its 3-D structure to help assess whether or not certain amino acids factor into forming one of these signals or not.
-In addition to the 3-D structure, the position of each amino acid inside the sequence is also taken into consideration.
+The purpose of the project is to build a prediction tool that estimates the possibility of nuclear localization signals inside a protein's sequence based on the significance of each amino acid.

 # Authors